tosmi-gitops/onboarding/README.md

 3. As application ops I would like to create namespaces in the PROD cluster
 4. As application ops I would like to overwrite namespace defaults depending on clusters
+5. As a platform team I would like to leverage a common base for all Kubernetes manifests.

 ## Requirements considered

-1. A tenant could have multiple namespaces
+1. A tenant as one to many namespaces
-2. Not all namespaces are in all clusters
+2. Not all tenant namespaces are in all clusters
 3. Namespaces might have different settings per cluster e.g.
-    - cicd namespace on cluster dev is allowed to create 100 pods
+    - CI/CD namespace on cluster dev is allowed to create 100 pods
-	- cicd namespace on cluster prod is allowed to create 10 pods
+	- CI/CD namespace on cluster prod is allowed to create 10 pods

 ## Tools used

-We only require Kustomize for rendering manifests to onboard tenants.
-Helm is also possible and there are examples available see [helper-proj-onboarding](https://github.com/tjungbauer/helm-charts/tree/main/charts/helper-proj-onboarding) and the customers folder in [openshift-cluster-bootstrap](https://github.com/tjungbauer/openshift-cluster-bootstrap/tree/main/customers)
+We required [kustomize](https://kustomize.io) for rendering manifests to onboard tenants.
+Helm is also possible and there are examples available, see [helper-proj-onboarding](https://github.com/tjungbauer/helm-charts/tree/main/charts/helper-proj-onboarding) and the customers folder in [openshift-cluster-bootstrap](https://github.com/tjungbauer/openshift-cluster-bootstrap/tree/main/customers)

 ## Tenants organization

+We leverage the following folder structure for tenants:

 ```
 tenants/